[3.11] The Bard's Soulrend Trickster | +6m Sirus DPS | All Content | Fast Mapper | League Starter

 Wither=>Faster Casting Support=>Spell Totem Support=>Multiple Totems Support

-Even though it seems to be overkill to support it with FCS, I like hitting my enemies with 15 stacks of Wither in a single second.
-You can use it with 3 links as well.
+Even though it seems to be overkill to support it with FCS, I like hitting my enemies with 15 stacks of Wither within a single second.
+You can use it with 3 links as well, dropping FCS.

 Vaal Blight - 2-Link Body Armour